Deepening roots in the Pioneer Valley

 Both farms are under Agricultural Preservations Restrictions thanks to important funding from the Massachusetts Department of Agricultural Resources.
 The Kestrel Land Trust secured this funding as well as a significant grant from the Town of Hadley, and used a bridge loan from The Conservation Fund, to purchase the farm and sell it to The Food Bank.
 Similarly, The Food Bank secured the other half of funds to purchase the farm with grants from the H.P.
 Kendall Foundation and 1772 Foundation, and significant donations from several anonymous local donors.

 Kendall Foundation executive director Andy Kendall says, “this purchase demonstrates the power of collaboration of local groups committed to food security, open space, and creating opportunities for young and expanding farmers.
 An especially exciting aspect of this collaboration is between The Food Bank and Springfield Public Schools.”
-The Kendall Foundation’s focus is to strengthen the food system of western Massachusetts and New England by helping local farmers gain market access to schools.
+The Kendall Foundation’s focus is to strengthen the food system of Western Massachusetts and New England by helping local farmers gain market access to schools.

-About our current Food Bank Farm
+About our first Food Bank Farm

 The Food Bank Farm is a 60-acre parcel of land on the Connecticut River in Hadley, protected from any development.
 It operates as a production farm in partnership with Mountain View Farm which leases from The Food Bank in exchange for providing us at least 112,000 pounds annually of fresh, local, USDA Certified Organic produce.
 This local bounty is distributed by us to our members, as well as through our Mobile Food Bank and Brown Bag: Food for Elders sites.

 Mountain View Farm

 Daily Hampshire Gazette: Second Food Bank Farm coming online in North Hadley